PharmGKB/PharmCAT/docs/Runtime.md

 - **Overall time** = 3 hours for 200K samples by running 100 parallel subsets

+Case 3: PharmCAT - 996 subsets
+- Job: Running PharmCAT
+- Sample Size = 200,044
+- Nodes: 1
+- Used builtin multiprocessing support: No
+- Used a parallelization framework: Yes
+- Cores/processors: 996
+    - 200K samples were divided into 996 subsets.
+    - Each of the 996 subsets was run in parallel on Stanford Sherlock HPC system.
+    - Within each subset, samples were run sequentially.
+- Elapsed time: 4 min 21 sec
+    - This was the time when the analyses on all subsets were finished
+- Maximum memory utilized: 180.44 MB
+- **Average speed** = 1.19 seconds/sample
+- **Overall time** = 4 mins for 200K samples by running 996 parallel subsets

 ### Penn Medicine Biobank
+The statistics were kindly provided by Karl Keat from Dr. Marylyn Ritchie's group at the University of Pennsylvania.
+We thank Karl Keat and Dr. Marylyn Ritchie for their collaboration and contribution to PharmCAT.

 Case 1: the VCF Preprocessor on 43K samples
 - Job: Running the VCF Preprocessor